Key takeaways

 You can better manage expenses in retirement

 Many seniors experience a significant income reduction when they retire.
-A reverse mortgage lets you supplement a diminished income without digging into savings.
-You don’t have to make monthly payments, not even of interest (usually).
+A reverse mortgage allows you to supplement that diminished income without digging into savings.
+You don’t have to make monthly payments, either, which could help free up room in your monthly budget.

 You don’t have to move